 Yes, we were friends, but not that close.
-You have no idea how much I love our group lunch ’cause that’s the only time that I can get to know more about you than “Hello” and “Goodbye.”
+You have no idea how much I had loved our group lunch ’cause that’s the only time that I could’ve gotten to know more about you than “Hello” and “Goodbye.”

 Months later, I realized that the happiness that I felt every time our paths cross was snatched away, as I learned that you just had your last day. ”Is this real?”
 I asked myself, as I wish we had the chance to be close as friends.